-For employees who are working from home but not having expenses reimbursed by their employer, claim can be made for tax relief on the £6 flat rate per week (or more with appropriate evidence) via self assessment tax returns, via personal tax accounts or by calling HMRC to ask for tax codes to be amended.
+As mentioned earlier in this blog, for employees who are working from home but not having expenses reimbursed by their employer, claim can be made for tax relief on the £6 flat rate per week (or more with appropriate evidence).
+This can be done via HMRC’s online service, self-assessment tax returns, via personal tax accounts or by calling HMRC to ask for tax codes to be amended.

-For further advice, please don’t hesitate to contact a member of the PM+M team on 01254 679131 or your usual direct dial details for the team member you usually work with.
+For further advice, please don’t hesitate to contact a member of the PM+M team (01254 679131 / email@example.com) or the team member you usually work with.

 This information is correct as of 15 October 2020.
 This blog is for general guidance only.
 Recipients should not act upon any of the information provided without seeking specific professional advice tailored to your circumstances, requirements or needs.
 Please contact PM+M before making any decisions based on any matters relating to this blog.